 Meditation: As many times as possible, every hour for 1 or 2 minutes, tell yourself, "I am the light of the world.
 That is my only function.
 That is why I am here."
 Then, let related thoughts come.

 Today, simply sense into the truth that you are the light of the world.
 Even if your light feels like a dim little spark, your attention and affirmation will invite it to grow stronger.
 Loving with all of our light is not meant to be a chore, but it can feel that way when negative emotions from the past overwhelm our psychology.

-As we illuminate the inner conflict between the light that we once were, and the ego that we have become, we will quickly burn through whatever blocks us.
-As we lean into our light we will start to remember the purity and particularity of light that we expressed when were younger.
+As we illuminate the inner conflict between the light that we were born with, and the ego that we have become, we can quickly burn through whatever blocks light from entering our body.
+As we call in more light we will start to remember the purity and particularity of light that we expressed when were younger.